inet-framework/inet/doc/src/users-guide/ch-emulation.rst

 Motivation
 ----------

-In INET, the word *emulation* is used in a broad sense to describe a system which is partially implemented in the real world and partially in simulation.
+In INET, the term *emulation* is used in a broad sense to describe a system which is partially implemented in the real world and partially in simulation.
-Emulation is often used for testing and validating a simulation model with its real-world counterparts, or in a reverse scenario, during the development of a real-world protocol implementation or application, for testing it in a simulated environment.
-It may also be used out of necessity, because some part of the system only exists in the real world or only as a simulation model.
+Emulation is often utilized for testing and validating a simulation model with its real-world counterparts, or in a reverse scenario, during the development of a real-world protocol implementation or application, for testing in a simulated environment.
+It may also be necessitated by the fact that some parts of the system only exist in the real world or only as simulation models.

 ..
-Developing a protocol, a protocol implementation, or an application that heavily relies on network communication is often less expensive, more practical, and safer using simulation than directly performing experiments in the real world.
+Developing a protocol, a protocol implementation, or an application that heavily relies on network communication is often more practical, less expensive, and safer using simulation than directly performing experiments in the real world.
-   However, there are potential pitfalls: porting simulation code to the target device may be costly and error-prone, and also, a model that performs well in simulation does not necessarily work equally well when deployed in the real world.
+   However, there are potential pitfalls: porting simulation code to the target device may incur high costs and be error-prone, and also, a model that performs well in simulation does not necessarily work equally well when deployed in the real world.
-   INET helps reduce these risks by allowing the researcher to mix simulation and the real world in various ways, thereby reducing the need for porting, and offering more possibilities for testing out the code.
+   INET helps mitigate these risks by allowing the researcher to mix simulation and the real world in various ways, thereby reducing the need for porting, and offering more possibilities for testing the code.

 ..
 There are several projects that may benefit from the network emulation capabilities of INET, that is, from the ability to mix simulated components with real networks. **todo** not just networks

-INET provides modules that act as bridges between the simulated and real domains; therefore, it is possible to leave one part of the simulation unchanged, while simply extracting the other into the real world.
-Several setups are possible when one can take advantage of the emulation capabilities of INET:
+INET provides modules that act as bridges between the simulated and real domains; hence, it is possible to leave one part of the simulation unchanged, while simply extracting the other into the real world.
+Several setups are possible where one can take advantage of the emulation capabilities of INET:

 - simulated node in a real network